BlueManRising/HitchHikersGuideToTheGalaxy/README.md

 ## ⚙️ Requirements

 - Raspberry Pi (any model with a touchscreen)
-    - I used a 7" LCD Dsplay C 1024x600 USB Touch screen
+    - I used a 7" LCD Display C 1024x600 USB Touch screen
 - Raspberry Pi OS (Desktop is prefered since it has all the GUI loaded)
     - I used a Pi 5 with 16gb of Ram
 - Python 3.7+